 Lefty Wade LeBlanc (1984), a journeyman, was selected from the Angels and appeared in one game for New York in 2014, then was designated for assignment.
 Wade, drafted in 2003, then in 2006, pitched for the Padres from 2008-2011, and the Marlins, the Astros, the Angels, the Mariners, and the Pirates since.
 As of this writing, he had a 29-35 record with three saves in 164 games, 79 of them starts.

 The final listing includes a prospect who had not played with the Yanks but happily is with them now.
 Righthander Tom Kahnle (1989), drafted by New York in the fifth round of the 2010 draft, looked good, but was lost to the Colorado Rockies in the 2013 rule-5 draft, a victim of a numbers game.
-After two years with the Rockies and one a half with the White Sox, Kahnle was 3-6 with three saves in 156 games, all in relief.
+After two years with the Rockies and one and a half with the White Sox, Kahnle was 3-6 with three saves in 156 games, all in relief.
 Then the Bombers reacquired him, along with ex-Yank David Robertson and third baseman Todd Frazier for prospect Blake Rutherford, setup man Tyler Clippard, and two other minor leaguers, in July 2017.
+Kahnle posted a 1-1 mark in 32 games in ’17, and a 1-0 mark in eight appearances in 2018 before he went down with a shoulder injury.
+It appears it is taking considerable time for Tommy to rebuild arm strength, and he lingers in AAA as of this writing.

 Players Born This Day